-Monte Carlo’s Barr Moses will join us at TC Sessions: SaaS – TechCrunch
+Monte Carlo’s Barr Moses will join us at TC Sessions: SaaS 2021 – TechCrunch

-Monte Carlo’s Barr Moses joins the data panel at TC Sessions: SaaS.
+Monte Carlo’s Barr Moses joins the data panel at TC Sessions: SaaS 2021.
 See you there!

 As the clock ticks down on TechCrunch’s upcoming SaaS-focused event, we’re excited to announce that Monte Carlo co-founder and CEO Barr Moses will join us.
 Specifically, the startup exec will be joining our data-focused panel.